emdupre/core-git-course/_episodes/04-remote.md

 * Log in to [GitHub](https://GitHub.com/)
 * Click on the **Create** icon on the top right
-* Enter Repository name: "papers"
+* Enter Repository name: "git-papers"
 * For the purpose of this exercise we'll create a public repository
 * Since we'll be importing a local repository, make sure that **Initialize this repository with a README** is **unselected**
 * Click **Create Repository**